(See also Overview of Meningitis.)

 However, cellular response may be minimal or absent in patients with advanced AIDS or another severe immunocompromised state.

 Diagnosis of cryptococcal meningitis is based on cryptococcal antigen tests and fungal culture; diagnostic yield with these tests is 80 to 90%.
 India ink preparation, which has a sensitivity of 50%, may also be used.
+Occasionally, diagnosis is extremely difficult and may require examination of multiple large (20 to 30 mL) amounts of CSF over a period of time.
+Tests for cryptococcal antigen and fungal culture should be done each time.

 Patients who have C. neoformans meningitis but do not have AIDS are traditionally treated with the synergistic combination of 5-fluorocytosine and amphotericin B. Patients with cryptococcal meningitis and AIDS are treated with amphotericin B plus flucytosine (if tolerated) followed by fluconazole.